Jaya Bachchan

-Making her film debut as a teenager in Satyajit Ray's Mahanagar (1963), Bachchan's first screen role as an adult was in Guddi (1971), directed by Hrishikesh Mukherjee, with whom she collaborated in several films thereafter.
+Jaya Bachchan made her film debut as a teenager in Satyajit Ray's Mahanagar(1963), followed by her first screen role as an adult in the drama Guddi (1971), directed by Hrishikesh Mukherjee, in their first of several collaborations.
 She was noted for her performances in films like Uphaar (1971), Koshish (1972) and Kora Kagaz (1974).
-She starred alongside Amitabh Bachchan in several films, including Zanjeer (1973), Abhimaan (1973), Chupke Chupke (1975) and Mili (1975).
-The cult film Sholay (1975) saw her playing the much-lauded role of a young widow.
+She starred alongside Amitabh Bachchan in several films, including Zanjeer (1973), Abhimaan (1973), Chupke Chupke (1975), Mili (1975) and the cult film Sholay (1975), which saw her playing the much-lauded role of a young widow.
+She won the Filmfare Award for Best Actress for Abhimaan, Kora Kagaz and Nauker (1979).

-Following her marriage to Amitabh Bachchan and the birth of their children, she restricted her work in films, notably starring in Nauker (1979) and Silsila (1981).
-After a 17-year sabbatical, she returned to acting with Govind Nihalani's independent drama Hazaar Chaurasi Ki Maa (1998).
-She has since played emotionally troubled mothers in the commercially successful dramas Fiza (2000), Kabhi Khushi Kabhie Gham...
-(2001) and Kal Ho Naa Ho (2003).
+Following her marriage to actor Amitabh Bachchan and the birth of their children, she restricted her work in films, notably starring in Yash Chopra's musical romantic drama Silsila (1981).
+After a 17-year sabbatical, she returned to acting with Govind Nihalani's independent drama Hazaar Chaurasi Ki Maa(1998).
+Bachchan won three Filmfare Awards for Best Supporting Actress for playing emotionally-troubled mothers in the commercially successful dramas Fiza (2000), Kabhi Khushi Kabhie Gham (2001) and Kal Ho Naa Ho (2003).
+After another hiatus, she made her comeback with Karan Johar's romantic comedy family-drama Rocky Aur Rani Kii Prem Kahaani (2023).

-Career
+Early life and family

+Jaya Bachchan was born as Jaya Bhaduri into a Bengali family on 9 April 1948 in Jabalpur, in the Central Provinces and Berar of the Dominion of India (now in Madhya Pradesh, India).
+She is the daughter of Tarun Kumar Bhaduri, a journalist, author, and poet, and his wife, Indira.
+She has two sisters, Rita and Nita.
+Nita's son Kunal Ross is married to actress Tillotama Shome.

+Bachchan was educated at Loreto Convent School, Shillong; St. Joseph's Convent School, Bhopal; and at Loreto College, Kolkata.
+She was awarded the Best All-India N.C.C.
+Cadet Award during Republic Day celebrations of 1966.
+She then graduated with a gold medal at Film and Television Institute of India, Pune.

+Jaya married actor Amitabh Bachchan, on 3 June 1973.
+The couple has two children: Shweta Bachchan and Abhishek Bachchan, who is also an actor.
+Shweta is married to industrialist Nikhil Nanda, grandson of Raj Kapoor, and has two children, Navya Naveli Nanda and Agastya Nanda, while Abhishek is married to Miss World 1994 and actress Aishwarya Rai with whom he has a daughter, Aaradhya Bachchan.